rgucluer/workbench/docs/install_dev.md

 ```
 "BECOME password" is the password of the current system user.

-## Check Vagrantfile
+### Check Vagrantfile

 Open ~/<local_workspace>/<local_project_dir>/vagrant/Vagrantfile, and check for the following

 ```bash
 ssh_key_filename="<vagrant_ssh_key>"
 ```
-The value must be equal to the ssh key name we created in "Create a ssh key pair for workbench" step.
+The value must be equal to the ssh key name we created in "Create a ssh key pair for workbench" step ( devuser1 ).

-## Run Vagrant
+### Run Vagrant
 ```bash
 cd ~/<local_workspace>/<local_project_dir>/vagrant
 vagrant up